AWS App Runner vs Elastic Beanstalk: Differences Compared

 • It’s an excellent serverless choice for your application containers

-• Easy to setup, user-friendly, and removes a lot of infrastructure headaches.
+• Easy to set up, user-friendly, and removes a lot of infrastructure headaches.

 Cons: